-The D (Development) zone permits buildings or structures legally existing on the date of the passage of the By-law and the existing legal use of such building or structure.
+The site is currently zoned D (Development), which permits buildings or structures legally existing on the date of the passage of the By-law and the existing legal use of such building or structure.
 New buildings or structures and the enlargement or replacement of existing buildings and structures in not permitted.